Chiral differential operators: formal loop group actions and associated modules: CDOs on Smooth Manifolds

 {\it Remarks.} (i) By Theorem \ref{thm.globalCDO}, a smooth manifold $M$ admits sheaves of CDOs if and only if $p_1(M)$ is trivial in de Rham cohomology, while conformal structures always exist.
 For example, if $\nabla$ is orthogonal with respect to a Riemannian metric, then $\Tr R=0$ and a conformal structure can be defined using, say, $\omega=0$.
-However, this result generalizes to cs-manifolds (supermanifolds with $\bb{C}$-valued structure sheaf) in which case the obstruction to conformal structures may well be nontrivial.~\cite{myCDO}
+However, this result generalizes to supermanifolds, in which case the obstruction to conformal structures may well be nontrivial. \cite{myCDO}

-(ii) In \cite{myCDO}, we only obtained a local expression of $\nu^\omega$ in terms of local coordinate vector fields, but that implies the more general expression (\ref{CDO.conformal}) by a straightforward calculation.
+(ii) In \cite{myCDO}, we only obtained a local expression of $\nu^\omega$ in terms of local coordinate vector fields, but that implies the more general expression in (\ref{CDO.conformal}) by a straightforward calculation.

 (iii) In the original work \cite{GMS2} as well as in \cite{myCDO}, sheaves of CDOs and conformal structures were constructed by gluing local data.
-In the smooth case, this culminates in a description by generators and relations (or generating fields and OPEs) as seen above.
-However, the expressions in (\ref{CDO.VAoid}) and (\ref{CDO.conformal}) do not seem very inspiring.
-Later in \S\ref{CDOP.CDOM}, we will obtain a more conceptual description of CDOs using semi-infinite cohomology.
+For smooth manifolds, the result is the above description in terms of generators and relations (or generating fields and OPEs), but the expressions in (\ref{CDO.VAoid}) and (\ref{CDO.conformal}) do not look very inspiring.
+In \S\ref{CDOP.CDOM}, we will obtain a more conceptual description of CDOs using semi-infinite cohomology.

 \begin{theorem} \cite{myCDO} Let $\CDO_{M,\nabla,H}$ and $\CDO_{M,\nabla,H'}$ be sheaves of CDOs on a smooth manifold $M$ constructed as in Theorem \ref{thm.globalCDO}a; denote by $\bullet$, $\{\;\}$, $\{\;\}_\Omega$ (resp.~$\{\;\}'_\Omega$) the structure maps determined by $\nabla$ and $H$ (resp.~$H'$) as in (\ref{CDO.VAoid}).